(Article updated January 28, 2019)

-One of the most extravagant and highly immersive attractions of New Fantasyland isn’t a ride or a show, but rather a restaurant that transports its visitors inside a classic Disney animated film.
+One of New Fantasyland’s most extravagant and highly immersive attractions isn’t a ride or a show, but rather a restaurant that transports its visitors inside a classic Disney animated film.
 Walt Disney World opened Be Our Guest restaurant in 2012, bringing to life some of the most memorable settings from 1991’s “Beauty and the Beast.”
-Guests can dine inside a few famous locations, placing themselves inside the film’s story, while putting Disney’s service “to the test.”
+Guests can dine inside a few famous locations, placing themselves inside the film’s story while putting Disney’s service “to the test.”

 The Be Our Guest experience begins outside, forcing visitors to cross a stone bridge and approach an ominous entrance, tucked within sharp, rocky hills featuring the Beast’s castle perched high overhead.
 From nearby gargoyles and cold textures, it’s clear the film’s infamous curse has not been lifted, at least not yet.
 Disney’s Imagineers felt this was the appropriate time and place to begin the story.
 “That’s really when we would like to travel to the castle, and we want our Guests to go there,” explained Imagineer Chris Beatty.

 Beatty is Disney’s creative director for not only Be Our Guest Restaurant but all of the New Fantasyland expansion, the Magic Kingdom’s largest ever.
-To discuss the design, decor, dining at the new restaurant, I sat down with him as well as Chef Michael Deardorff inside its Castle Gallery.
-I shared some of their thoughts and insight on the creation of this establishment both on Show 399 as well as in an article for Fox News.
+To discuss the design, decor, dining at the new restaurant, I sat down with him and Chef Michael Deardorff inside its Castle Gallery.
+I shared some of their thoughts and insight on the creation of this establishment both on Show 399 and in an article for Fox News.

 In this article, we take a closer look at all the details that went into creating Be Our Guest, beginning with the video tour of the restaurant below, guided by Beatty’s descriptions.